 In line with our Mission Statement, we are committed to safeguarding and promoting the welfare of our children.
 Ensuring that all pupils, staff and visitors are safe at all times.

-At St Vincent's Catholic Primary School, we fully recognise our duties and responsibilities to safeguard and promote the welfare of their pupils under the Education Act 2002, the Children Act 1989 and the DfE guidance "Working Together to Safeguard Children 2015" and "Keeping Children Safe in Education 2018".
-The health, safety and well-being of all our children are of paramount importance to all the adults who work in our school.
+At St Vincent's Catholic Primary School, we fully recognise our duties and responsibilities to safeguard and promote the welfare of pupils under the Education Act 2002, the Children Act 1989 and the DfE guidance "Working Together to Safeguard Children 2018" and "Keeping Children Safe in Education 2020".

+St Vincent's Catholic Primary School is committed to safeguarding and promoting the welfare, both physical and emotional, of every pupil both inside and outside of the school premises.
+We implement a whole-school preventative approach to managing safeguarding concerns, ensuring that the wellbeing of pupils is at the forefront of all action taken.

 Our children have the right to protection, regardless of age, gender, race, culture or disability as defined by the Equality Act 2010.
 They have a right to be safe in our school.

 Safeguarding children - the action we take to promote the welfare of children and protect them from hard - is everyone's responsibility.

 Everyone who comes into contact with children and families has a role to play.

-Because of day-to-day contact with children, schools are particularly well placed to observe outward signs of abuse, changes in behaviour, or failure to develop.
-At St. Vincent's Catholic Primary School we therefore:

-- create and maintain a safe learning environment where children feel secure, are encouraged to talk, and are listened to. - include opportunities in the PSHE curriculum for children to develop the skills they need to recognise and stay safe from abuse. - identifying where there are child welfare concerns and taking action to address them, in partnership with other organisations where appropriate, including the Local Authority and Social Care.
+This policy sets out a clear and consistent framework for delivering this promise, in line with safeguarding legislation and statutory guidance.

+It will be achieved by:

+- 1. Creating a culture of safer recruitment by adopting procedures that help deter, reject or identify people who might pose a risk to children. - 2.
+Teaching pupils how to keep safe and recognise behaviour that is unacceptable. - 3.
+Identifying and making provision for any pupil that has been subject to abuse. - 4.
+Ensuring that members of the governing body, the headteacher and staff members understand their responsibilities under safeguarding legislation and statutory guidance, are alert to the signs of child abuse and know to refer concerns to the DSL. - 5.
+Ensuring that the headteacher and any new staff members and volunteers are only appointed when all the appropriate checks have been satisfactorily completed.